snehuvarbhe/Digital_music_store_data_analysis/README.md

 The project will tackle several key challenges faced by digital music stores, including:

 1. **Customer and Sales Analytics**: Understanding customer spending habits and identifying top customers.
-Genre and Artist Analysis: Analyzing popular genres and artists to tailor marketing efforts.
+2. **Genre and Artist Analysis**: Analyzing popular genres and artists to tailor marketing efforts.
-Revenue Optimization: Identifying cities and countries with the highest sales to focus promotional efforts.
+3. **Revenue Optimization**: Identifying cities and countries with the highest sales to focus promotional efforts.

 ## Aim
 To explore the digital music store data and identify key trends and opportunities for growth.